-- 5.3.1 Our DSL is Helen Carpenter (Head Teacher).
-The DSL takes lead responsibility for child protection and wider safeguarding. - 5.3.2 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Out of school hours/ term time, she can be contacted using her work mobile number, 07891 279271, or email h.carpenter@westgateprimary.co.uk. - 5.3.3 When the DSL is absent, the deputy, Marie Colannino, (SENDCo), will act as cover. - 5.3.4 If the DSL and deputy are not available, Daniel Hackney (Deputy Head Teacher), will act as cover (for example, during out-of-hours/out-of-term activities). - 5.3.5 The DSL will be given the time, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where FGM has been identified. - Helen Carpenter will ensure that all staff involved in direct case work of vulnerable children, where there are child protection concerns/issues, have access to regular safeguarding supervision.
-(Ref: LCC Safeguarding Supervision: Policy and Guidance Revised 2013). - The DSL will also keep the Head teacher informed of any issues, and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - The school will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, and Planning and Core Group meetings, as well as Family Support Meetings. - Provide reports as required for meetings.
-If school is unable to attend a meeting, a written report will be sent.
+- 5.3.1 Our DSL is Helen Carpenter.
+The DSL takes lead responsibility for child protection and wider safeguarding. - 5.3.2 The optimal scenario is to have a trained DSL or DDSL available on site.
+Where this is not possible (e.g. due to self-isolating), a trained DSL or DDSL will be available to be contacted via phone or online video for example when working from home. - 5.3.3 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
+The DSL may be contacted out of school hours on 07891 279271. - 5.3.4 When the DSL is absent, the deputy Marie Colannino will act as cover. - 5.3.5 The DSL will be given the time, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children by providing as much information as possible as part of the referral process to help social care assessments consider contexts outside the home and enable a contextual approach to harm. - Refer suspected cases, as appropriate, to the relevant body (children's social care Duty and Advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where FGM has been identified. - Helen Carpenter will ensure that all staff involved in direct case work of vulnerable children, where there are child protection concerns/issues, have access to regular safeguarding supervision.
+(Ref: LCC Framework for Supervision (2021).). - The DSL will also keep the Head teacher informed of any issues and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - The DSL is responsible for responding to domestic abuse notifications from the local authority and providing support to children and their families as appropriate - The school will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, and Planning and Core Group meetings, as well as Family Support Meetings.

+- Provide reports as required for meetings.
 Reports will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child in school is subject to an inter-agency child protection plan or any multi-agency risk management plan, the DSL will contribute to the preparation, implementation and review of the plan as appropriate. - The designated safeguarding lead and any deputies should liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2018).
-NPCC (2020).
 When to call the police (NPCC 2020) should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do. - Promote the educational outcomes of children with a social worker and other pupils deemed vulnerable.
+It is essential therefore that the DSL works in close collaboration with the DT and SENDCO as children who are in need of help and protection must also have their learning needs prioritised in planning to ensure education is a protective factor and not only by way of regular attendance at school.

-The full responsibilities of the DSL are set out in Annex B of KCSIE - Role of the designated safeguarding lead.
+The full responsibilities of the DSL are set out in Annex C of KCSIE - Role of the designated safeguarding lead.
 All designated safeguarding leads and deputy safeguarding leads must read and comply with this.